-Every golfer struggles mightily with producing the proper lag in their golf swings, but this video promises to solve all your lag problems once and for all!
+Every golfer struggles mightily with producing the proper lag in their golf swings, but this video promises to solve all your golf swing lag problems once and for all!

 What is lag and why is it important?
 Simply put, lag is the angle between the forearm and the shaft.
 Why is it important?
 HERE IS A STAGGERING STATISTIC: Lag makes up 2/3rds of your clubhead speed.

 Now that you know that golf clubhead speed is created by lag, we want to show you the four simple steps that you can use to create lag simply and effectively.